A Master’s Degree in Psychology: It’s Your Time to Shine

 The Warm and Fuzzy Facts

-The first facts to know about the job market are the ones most recently published by the Bureau of Labor.
-As of the date of this article (3/2014) the most current would be those published on January 8, 2014.
-(Tread carefully on articles that do not indicate their date of publication; you may be digesting figures that have long since become extinct.)
+The first facts to know about the job market are the ones most recently published by the BLS.
+As of the date of this article, the most current would be those published in May 2021 and 2022.
+Statistics about some psychology professions are updated by the BLS more regularly than others.

-The January 2014 figures published by the Bureau of Labor project that between the years 2012-2022 the median growth rate of employment is 11% and the median salary $34, 700.
+The May 2021 figures published by the BLS project that between the years 2021 and 2031, employment in most industries in the US will grow by 5%.
+As of May 2022, they report the mean salary in the US as $61,900.
 Now let’s take a sampling of careers available to someone with a Master’s Degree in Psychology and see how they compare to the national average.

 To be safe in a definitional sense, we will employ the United States Bureau of Labor’s description of what an Industrial-Organizational Psychologist (I-O) is/does: